Lacrymology/states/salt/master/doc/monitor.rst

 salt_master_git_branch
 ~~~~~~~~~~~~~~~~~~~~~~

-Check if git repositories used in :doc:`index` contains branches with bad
+Check if git repositories used in :doc:`index` contains branches which have name
-characters.
+contains bad characters.

 List of bad characters: